 Glen doesn’t have attention to spare being properly shocked, mind jumping instead to the implications.
 “They’re doing all this… from there?”
 Meaning this isn’t natural, meaning it won’t stop until they’re stopped…

-“Yeah, and people are going to fight them, a call went out from Professor Birch for all Gym Leaders and above on the islands who have a teleport point near there to come help.
+“Yeah, and people are going to fight them, a call went out from Professor Birch for all strong trainers on the islands who have a teleport point near there to come help.
 Lance went, along with Surge and Sabrina, and—”

 “And Oak.
 Shit!”
 The curse is mostly from spotting a muk pulling itself out of a sewer drain up ahead, but once he’s zig-zagged his way past it and checked to make sure the others have too, the sentiment remains.
 He’s glad the heavy rain blocked the smell.
 “What about Daisy?”

 “I left her a message, no answer yet.
 I’m heading out the door to the casino now.
 I’ll see you there!”